Reddyman/Leetcode/README.md

 # leetcode
 Personal yeetcode solutions.
-Written in JavaScript.
+Written in JavaScript and CPP.